ArchipelagoMW/Archipelago/worlds/kh1/docs/en_Kingdom Hearts.md

 # Kingdom Hearts (PC)

-## Credits
-This is a collaborative effort from several individuals in the Kingdom Hearts community, but most of all, denhonator.

-Denho's original KH rando laid the foundation for the work here and makes everything here possible, so thank you Denho for such a blast of a randomizer.

-Other credits include:

-Sonicshadowsilver2 for their work finding many memory addresses, working to identify and resolve bugs, and converting the code base to the latest EGS update.

-Shananas and the rest of the OpenKH team for providing such an amazing tool for us to utilize on this project.

-TopazTK for their work on the `Show Prompt` method and Krujo for their implementation of the method in AP.

-JaredWeakStrike for helping clean up my mess of code.

-KSX for their interact in battle code.

-RavSpect for their title screen image edit.

-SunCatMC for their work on ChecksFinder, which I used as a basis for game-to-client communication.

-ThePhar for their work on Rogue Legacy AP, which I used as a basis for the apworld creation.

 ## Where is the options page?

 The [player options page for this game](../player-options) contains most of the options you need to